anfishka/oneHundredDaysOfCode/README.md

 #5 Make a function that returns the value multiplied by 50 and increased by 6.
 If the value entered is a string it should return "Error".

 Python - 8 kata

+#6 Complete the function which converts a binary number (given as a string) to a decimal number.

+Python - 8 kata